rob-x-ai/quaiqi-dashboard/README.md

 ## API

 `GET /api/qi-history` returns smoothed price history for a given range.
+When cached data is older than its freshness window the endpoint refreshes synchronously-on success you receive the new values immediately; on failure you fall back to the previous cached snapshot with `stale: true`.

 ### Query parameters